 We love to hear from our followers.
 Please leave a comment below.

 Have you ever visited Crater of Diamonds State Park?
 Were you lucky enough to find a diamond?
-Do you have any tips about camping at Crater of Diamonds, or any diamond mining tips to share?
+Do you have any tips about camping at Crater of Diamonds or any diamond hunting tips to share?